A Little History

 With new road planning after WW2, it would become “Maine’s Forgotten Trail."

 They then went on a mission to bring back the recognition of the route.
-It has become known as “The Pine Tree Trail Project”
+It had become known as “The Pine Tree Trail Project”

 Along with his fiancé, he invited the entire community to help the search effort in rediscovering the Trail and re-establishing it.
-It has been like a puzzle, putting all the pieces together.
+It had been like a puzzle, putting all the pieces together.

 Pre-covid, Nate & Robbie met with former Secretary of State Matt Dunlap and he said, “it was still the law of the land" meaning the route was still active and just hadn’t been signed or put on the map for 70+ years.
 They also met with legislators and Director of Tourism Steve Lyons and they were all excited.
 Steve said that this Trail would be like "Maine's own Route 66."
 And then....Covid came and nearly put a halt to things.

 By reviving the Trail, it is giving hope to many people in communities along the route and in Maine, aka “The Pine Tree State”.